-Last year, an investigation was launched into the sudden appearance of Facebook advertisements promoting ‘conversion therapy’ and ‘sexual purity’, targeting users who, according to a staff member of the social media site, had shown an interest in ‘gender issues’ despite the existence of the ads going against the company’s advertising standards.
+In 2018, an investigation was launched into the sudden appearance of Facebook ads promoting ‘conversion therapy’ and ‘sexual purity’, targeting users who, according to a staff member of the social media site, had shown an interest in ‘gender issues’ despite the existence of the ads going against the company’s advertising standards.

 The ads included content such as a video named ‘Homosexuality Was My Identity’ and book titled ‘Help For Men With Same-Sex Attraction’, promoting conversion therapy.
 Facebook quickly removed them in response to a number of complaints and blamed their appearance on a “micro-targeting algorithm blunder”.

 Gay conversion therapy has been around for roughly the past 100 years and was first used in the early 20th century by psychoanalysts such as Sigmund Freud who thought of homosexuality as a pathology that required treatment, or some sort of ‘cure’.

 While the harmful practice still exists today, governments around the world are beginning to take action following public criticism and research such as that published in a survey by the Ozanne Foundation.
 The survey received over 4,600 responses; of those, 458 people said they had tried to become straight, 91 had attempted suicide, and 22 had been forced to have sex with someone of the opposite sex.

 We don’t need statistics to know that conversion therapy is damaging, but the fact that it is still in practice in some parts of the world today proves that bigotry towards LGBT+ people still exists and must be resisted.